Yacht Wrapping Bible (eBook) - The Ultimate Guide to Yacht Wrapping by LuxWrap®

 As with hull wrapping, correct preparation is critical.
 Vinyl has no filling properties: defects, cracks, or cut lines will show through and any area prone to moisture ingress will compromise adhesion.

-We recommend assigning a crew member to thoroughly inspect the entire superstructure prior to wrap contractors arrival.
+We recommend assigning a crew member to thoroughly inspect the entire superstructure prior to the wrap contractor's arrival.
 Defects should be marked with tape, then ground out, filled, and sanded to a smooth surface.

 Correct preparation should eliminate: